BaZom/datapiplines_using_airflow_and_aws/README.md

 ## How to run
 __Create an IAM User in AWS__
-   - Needed Permissions: AdministratorAccess, AmazonS3FullAccess and AmazonRedshiftDataFullAccess __Create a redshift cluster in AWS__
+   - Needed Permissions: AdministratorAccess, AmazonS3FullAccess and AmazonRedshiftDataFullAccess

+__Create a redshift cluster__
    - Ensure that you are creating this cluster in the us-west-2 region.
-This is important as the s3-bucket that we are going to use for this project is in us-west-2.
+This is important as the s3-bucket that we use for this project is in us-west-2.

 __Setting up Connections__
    - Connect Airflow and AWS: connection ID is "aws_credentials"